My husband proposed to me over a tray of perfect Vegan Blueberry Muffins.

 - 4 tablespoons aquafaba (chickpea brine--you can sub flax egg for this)

 - 1 Tablespoon lemon juice

 - 1 Tablespoon vanilla extract

 - 1 1/2 cup blueberries

 - Line muffin tin with muffin liners.

-- Mix lemon juice together with plant milk/vegan sour cream and set aside.
+- Mix lemon juice together with plant milk.

 - Sift together flour, baking powder, baking soda, salt, coriander, and lemon zest.
 In a separate bowl, using a hand mixer, cream together butter with sugar.